computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/curricula/siena/index.md

 - Degree(s) offered: B.S.
 Computer Science, B.S.
 Software Development
 - Department/major name: Computer Science
 - Number of contributing faculty: 17 FTE
-- Number of majors annually: 30 majors
+- Number of majors annually: 30-40 majors

 Computer Science has a long history at Siena College.
-(Insert a few details from Jim M. or others?
-Omit?)
+The Computer Science Department was created and started offering a B.S. in Computer Science in 1979.

 A second major program in Software Development was approved and first became available to students in 2018-19.
 Its original name was